nrdave/dotfiles/README.md

 ### git

 I don't include my actual .gitconfig file (for security reasons).
 I do have a `.gitconfig-common` which I use to set configs that don't have any important info.
 This amounts to setting the `defaultBranch` attribute to `master` and setting a custom commit message.

+### GTK Theming

+I use the Arc-Dark GTK theme, with the ePapirus-Dark icon theme.
+These themes are set up in `.config/gtk-3.0/settings.ini`, which also sets the GTK font to DejaVu Sans 12.

+In addition, in my `.shrc`, I source a script called import-gsettings.sh which reads the GTK 3 config file and uses the values in there in the respective calls to `gsettings` (i.e. the `gtk-theme-name` in the GTK 3 config file gets passed to a call to gsettings set org.gnome.desktop.interface gtk-theme).
+The script also sets the `GTK_THEME` environment variable to force libadwaita apps to use the Arc-Dark theme (Arc-Dark supports GTK 4 and should work by default, but it doesn't so I have to force it).

+Dependencies:
+- Arc-Dark GTK Theme
+- ePapirus-Dark Icon theme
+- DejaVu Sans

 ### kitty